A super awesome lunar eclipse is happening over January 20/21st!

 Of course.
 You will be doing a very long exposure!
 But even with the faster exposures as the eclipse starts, doesn’t hurt to have the camera on the tripod to keep it where it needs to be pointed.

-Remember, the earth is going to rotate, so the moon will move out of your frame.
+Remember, the Earth is going to rotate, so the moon will move out of your frame.
 Be careful to keep track of it before it’s totally eclipsed, or you might lose the moon!
+If you do lose it, just go to a wider view and do some long exposures to find it again.

 You could also keep the camera at the same point leaving lots of space for the moon to track through, and photograph the different positions of the moon in as it moves across the sky, and put that together as one image in Photoshop.